yulonglim/tp/docs/DeveloperGuide.md

 * 1b.
 No fields are provided.
     * 1b1.
 TeachBook shows an error message.

       Use case ends.

+* 1c.
+There is an existing student with the given new student name.
+    * 1c1.
+TeachBook shows an error message.

+      Use case ends.

+* 1d.
+Email entered is of the wrong format.
+    * 1d1.
+TeachBook shows an error message.

+      Use case ends.

 **Use case: UC09 - Give remark to a student**